A Conversation with James Hollis

 America has been dealing with the pandemic and economic downswing, long-standing problems of racism and social injustice, and each of these has rocked the nation to its core, and left us with more questions than answers about our own behavior.

 You’re talking about how the current crises in our culture have called into question all the answers that we had about life.
 Well, actually, that’s a pretty good thing.
 It’s disconcerting to ego consciousness, of course, because it undermines our sense of security and our sense of control.
 But we need to be questioning our relation to the environment.
 We need to be questioning our relationship to minorities.
 We need to be questioning our institutions and our political system.
 I always think questions are better than answers, and underneath all of these is really a summons to a larger accountability.
 I have this question, “Is America going to grow up and be accountable for its history, be accountable for its economic policies and be accountable for the vast divisions that lie between so many of our people?”
 I see it as an enormous invitation and a threatening invitation.
-But perhaps history is making it necessary for us.
+But perhaps history is making it necessary now.

 In your new book, you say that literature can help us cope.
 How?